-Abundant love can bring out our shadow in ways which have little to do with jealousy and competition.
+Abundant love can bring out our shadow in ways that have little to do with jealousy and competition.
 I once spent a week vacationing with a man I was newly in love with and another couple who we were both attracted to and who I'd been very close to for several years.
 I eagerly anticipated our time together, imagining how wonderful it would be to enjoy the company of three people I loved and who loved me.
-After a few days I found myself feeling more and more uncomfortable.
-Feelings of unworthiness I never knew I had began overwhelming me.
+After a few days, I found myself feeling more and more uncomfortable.
+Feelings of unworthiness I never knew I had begun overwhelming me.
 My usual calm and self-confident self had disappeared and in its place was an anxious and insecure stranger.
-At first I didn't understand what was happening and tried to push these troubling feelings away, but they only got stronger.
+At first, I didn't understand what was happening and tried to push these troubling feelings away, but they only got stronger.
 I found myself wondering whether I deserved this much love.
 Was I really good enough for him and him and her?
-Finally I tearfully confessed that my self esteem had hit an all time low.
+Finally, I tearfully confessed that my self-esteem had hit an all-time low.
 Held in three pairs of loving arms, I took the invitation to dive into my shadow and experienced firsthand the legendary power of love to light up the dark corners of the psyche, shedding healing light on that which has been hidden.

 Excerpted from Polyamory in the 21st Century, by Deborah Anapol, published by Rowman & Littlefield, July 2010, appears by permission of the publisher.
 This material is protected by copyright.
 All rights reserved.
 Please contact the publisher for permission to copy, distribute or reprint.